50 Local Singapore Childhood Snacks to Munch On!

-Let’s talk about old school snacks.
+Let’s talk about old school snacks in Singapore.
 Remember Ding Dang candy?
 Or does Tora sound familiar?
-With the New Year upon us, we thought it would be a good time to take a trip down memory lane and revisit some of Singapore’s favourite childhood snacks.
-If you remember more than half of these Singapore traditional snacks, you’re most definitely an 80s kid!
+With the nation’s recent birthday, we thought it would be a good time to take a trip down memory lane and revisit some of Singapore’s favourite childhood snacks.
+If you remember more than half of these Singapore traditional snacks, you’re most definitely an 80s or 90s kid!

-Without further ado, ShopBack is proud to present to you, 50 Singapore Local Snacks From Your Childhood to Munch On!
+Without further ado, we’re is proud to present to you, 50 Singapore Local Snacks From Your Childhood to Munch On!

 1. Bubble Gum